 PHB author HPuterpop used to run a Poptropican Portraits service on this blog, where he took requests to draw your character and posted them for people to enjoy, and has done over a hundred portraits!
 Here are some examples of his work:

 Drawing a Poptropican outline is just the beginning.
 You could get even more creative by varying the poses, backgrounds, and more!
-Here are some more Poptropica fan art pieces by people in the community to inspire you (you can find even more in our DeviantArt group):
+Here are some more pieces of Poptropica fan art by people in the community for inspiration (there’s more in our DeviantArt group):

 We would like to thank the following for their inspiration that came in handy when writing this guide:

 - Sparkle Star (AKA Green Seal), who created an Art Page on her Poptropica Updates Blog.

 - Cool Wing (AKA Tsuki~Yoha), for informing us about Sparkle Star’s awesome artwork and showing us a picture she drew of her Poptropican character.

 - Shaggy Onion, for giving us some ideas about the steps and showing us a few diagrams.